Global Vision Transformer Pruning with Hessian-Aware Saliency: Latency-aware global structural pruning

-Since the gradients with respect to all weight elements are already available from backpropagation, the importance score in Equation~(\ref{equ:imp_sim}) can be easily calculated during the finetuning process without additional cost.
-Unlike the magnitude of the weight being in various ranges in different layers, the Taylor-based importance score can be compared among all layers of weight as a global pruning criteria as it reflects the contribution of the weight to the loss value, as shown to be very effective for CNN filter pruning~\citep{molchanov2019importance,ding2019global,yin2020dreaming,chawla2021data}.
+where $\mathcal{L}'(w_s) = \nabla_{w_s} \mathcal{L}(w_s)$.
+Since the gradients with respect to all weight elements are already available from backpropagation, the importance score in~\cref{equ:imp_sim} can be easily calculated during the finetuning process without additional cost.
+We then greedily remove a few structural groups at a time in our pruning process based on their importance scores, until the targeted constraint is achieved.

-In this work we further show that Taylor importance score of different groups can be biased to encourage more intense pruning of some parameters.
-The simplest solution would be to set a multiplier per structural group.
-As explained in Appendix~\ref{ap:config}, we divide importance of H by 6 to encourage removal of heads.